michaelBenin/persisetnec/README.md

 * Schemas.
 Don't need schemas to persist, implement in another layer.
 * Relationships.
 These may come later, or be implemented in a separate package.
+* Documentation.
+The source code is ~40 lines right now so you can probably just read it.
+For now.
+* Simple name.
+Yeah, this is a spin on an already obscure inside joke.

 ## license: